-- A clock hour is at least 50 minutes in which lectures, demonstrations, and similar class activities are conducted.
+- A clock hour is a minimum of 50 minutes in which lectures, demonstrations, and similar class activities are conducted.

-Maximum Students in a Typical On-Campus Classroom
+Maximum Students in a Typical Classroom

-- The number of students in a on-campus classroom or laboratory may vary based on programmatic requirements and the number of instructors and instructional assistants assigned. - Typical on-campus classroom lecture settings range from approximately 10 to 20 students.
+- The number of students in a classroom or laboratory may vary based upon programmatic requirements, the number of instructors and instructional assistants assigned to the class. - Typical classroom lecture settings range from approximately 10 to 20 students.
 Typical laboratory settings range from approximately 10 to 20 students.